Bankruptcy is one of the ways to resolve a personal debt problem. Despite what you might think it can often be an extremely good solution to consider.

 If you are a home owner you should not consider bankruptcy without getting advice from a debt expert.
 Give us a call or complete the form below and we will advise you on the implications for your property.

-Can you keep your Personal Possessions if you go bankrupt?
+Can you keep your Car and Possessions if you go Bankrupt?

 It is a myth that if you declare bankruptcy you will lose all your possessions and be left with nothing.
 This is just not true.
 In this regard bankruptcy is really no different to any other debt solution.